influxdata/docs-v2/content/influxdb/cloud/reference/cli/influx/bucket-schema/list.md

   - /influxdb/cloud/organizations/bucket-schema
 ---

-The `influx bucket-schema list` command lists the measurement schema of a bucket in InfluxDB.
+The `influx bucket-schema list` command lists the measurement schema of an InfluxDB bucket.

 ## Usage